Ares-Developers/Ares-docs/new/newpoweredunitlogic.rst

   Allows multiple powered units to exist, as well as allowing multiple buildings to provide power.
 Defaults to :value:`none`.

-.. note:: Be advised, if a powered unit is being built when the building that powers this unit is destroyed, the immobile unit will jam up that war factory until destruction or a building from :tag:`PoweredBy=` is rebuilt.

 .. note:: \ :tag:`PowersUnit=` is usable but obsolete in Ares.
 Therefore features using :tag:`PowersUnit=` won't be supported by the BugTracker or RenProj in general.